T-odd anomalous interactions of the top-quark at the Large Hadron Collider: Numerical Analysis

 The experimental values of the input parameters considered in our study are presented in Table \ref{SMinputs}, the renormalisation and factorisation scale has been set to 91.188 GeV and the parton distribution functions had been considered to be nn23lo1 \cite{Ball:2013hta, Ball:2014uwa}.

 \FloatBarrier

 In order to estimate the asymmetries at the LHC, we generate $pp \to t\bar{t} \to (bl^+\nu_{l})(\bar{b}l^-\bar{\nu_{l}})$ events with the aid of $\tt MadGraph5$ at 13 TeV and 14 TeV LHC energies with distinctive values of coupling constant ($d_g$) and scale parameter ($\Lambda$) for the observables given in Eqs. \ref{oldobs} and \ref{newobs}.
 The values of coupling constant $d_g$ and scale parameter $\Lambda$ have been considered from 0 to 5$\times10^{-2}$ and $M_W$ to 2 TeV respectively where $d_g$ = 0 is actually SM.
-The associated CP-violating asymmetry for the observables listed in Eqs. \ref{oldobs} and \ref{newobs} is constructed using the formula
+The associated CP-violating asymmetry for the observables listed in Eqs. \ref{oldobs} and \ref{newobs} is constructed using the formula:

-where the numerator represents the difference between the number of events having positive and negative values of the observables whereas the denominator represents the total number of events.
-Clearly for a CP-symmetric observable $\mathcal A_{CP}$ would be zero as the number of events with positive value of observable will be equal to the number of events with negative value of observable and non-zero otherwise.
+where the numerator represents the difference between the number of events having positive and negative values of the observable whereas the denominator represents the total number of events.
+Clearly, for a CP-symmetric observable, $\mathcal A_{CP}$ would be zero because the number of events with a positive value of observable will be equal to the number of events with a negative value of observable and non-zero otherwise.
 The number of experimentally measured $pp \to t\bar{t} \to (bl^+\nu_{l})(\bar{b}l^-\bar{\nu_{l}})$ events at the LHC are given by

 where $\sigma^{exp}$ represents the experimentally measured value of the $t\bar{t}$ cross-section at a given C.M. energy at the LHC, $b_{\rm{tag}}$ is the b-tagging efficiency, $\epsilon_{\rm{eff}}$ is the efficiency of cuts and $\int \mathcal L dt$ represents the integrated luminosity at the LHC.
-The sensitivity for a given CP-observable could be estimated by comparing the $\mathcal A_{CP}$ corresponding to the underlying observable with the following experimental sensitivity at a given confidence level (C.L.) $n_{cl}$ \\
+The sensitivity for a given observable could be estimated by comparing the $\mathcal A_{CP}$ corresponding to the underlying observable with the following experimental sensitivity at a given confidence level (C.L.) $n_{cl}$: \\